 What is a CRM system?

-Read more about goals, shapes and strategies in our detailed CRM definition.
+More about goals, forms & strategies in our blog article CRM definition.

-Customer relationship management (CRM) is the focus of a company on its customers.
+Customer relationship management is the alignment of a company with its customers.
 The basic goals are customer acquisition and customer loyalty.
-Therefore, CRM is concerned with designing business processes around existing and potential customers.
+Therefore, Customer Relationship Management deals with designing business processes around existing and potential customers.

 By collecting all relevant data with a CRM software,the marketing can be tailored exactly to the needs of customers and is therefore called relationship marketing.
 This management concept enables the increase of the company’s success.

 When we talk about CRM, we usually mean one of these three points: